Thursday, October 31, 2013

 Tour of Pahang - Mossy Forest

-After visiting BOH Tea Plantation, our car took a right turn immediately after driving out of the plantation to "climb" a fairly steep hill to go to Gunung Brinchang - the highest point of Pahang.
-Gunung Brinchang is situated at the border of Pahang and Perak.
-It is one of the mountains where its summit can be reached by car.
+After visiting the BOH Tea Plantation, our car took a right turn just beyond the estate and began the ascent up a fairly steep hill toward Gunung Brinchang - the highest accessible peak in Pahang.
+Located on the border between Pahang and Perak, Gunung Brinchang is one of the few mountains in Malaysia where the summit can be reached by car.

 Tour of Pahang - BOH Tea Plantation

-I believe most people (at least the first timers) who visit Cameron Highlands would sure make a stop at the BOH Tea Plantation also called Sungai Palas Tea Estate.
-Acclaimed as the largest tea plantation in Malaysia, its size is truly immense!
+I believe most visitors - especially first-timers - to Cameron Highlands would almost certainly make a stop at the BOH Tea Plantation, also known as the Sungai Palas Tea Estate.
+Renowned as the largest tea plantation in Malaysia, its sheer scale is truly awe-inspiring.

 Monday, October 28, 2013